Chemex Coffee Brewing – History and Tutorial

 #5 Pour Water

 The initial pour is very important.
 Instead of pouring all the water onto the grounds as you would with a press pot, only pour enough water to saturate the beans.
-Chemex states that wetting the grounds allows them to “bloom”.
-The importance of this step is to get all the coffee in contact with water.
-After you wet the grounds wait 20-40 seconds.
+Chemex states that wetting the grounds allows them to bloom.
+This step is essential to get all the coffee in contact with water.
+After you wet the grounds, wait 20-40 seconds.
 During this time trapped carbon dioxide (CO2) escapes from the grounds.

 #6 Stir (optional)